rmjarvis/TreeCorr/README.md

 The installation is very simple:

-1. Download a zip file from:
+1. Download the zip file of the current code from:

     https://github.com/rmjarvis/TreeCorr/archive/master.zip